 There aren’t many newsletters I know of which focus on Legal English news and events.
 If you know of any, please let me know in the comments section below.
 The two that I suggest are the EULETA email (which members can subscribe to) and the Study Legal English newsletter.

-I send out a newsletter about once a month, normally at the beginning close to the 1st.
+I send out a newsletter once every few months.
 I try to keep content relevant to teachers and students of Legal English.
 You can see past newsletters if you scroll to the bottom of this page to ‘Latest News‘ and if you like what you see, you can sign up.